 Patients can request a consultation with a clinical pharmacist by calling (785) 239-DOCS (3627) for a polypharmacy appointment.

 MedSafe is a disposal system for unused and expired medications.
 The system prevents pharmaceuticals from circulating into community water supplies.
-The MedSafe receptacle is located in the IACH Outpatient Pharmacy lobby and available for use Monday - Friday, 8 am - 4:45 pm.
+The MedSafe receptacle is located in the IACH Outpatient Pharmacy lobby and available for use Monday - Friday during pharmacy hours.
 Please do not place needles, medical waste, batteries, hazardous materials, inhalers, nor illegal drugs in this receptacle.

 A formulary is a list of prescription drugs, both generic and brand name, used by prescribers to identify drugs that are currently authorized and available.
 A committee of providers and pharmacists maintain and update the formulary quarterly.
 For information about the TRICARE Formulary or medications covered, visit the Defense Health Agency web site.
 A search tool for the TRICARE Formulary is available at the Express-Scripts web site.

 With TRICARE Pharmacy Home Delivery, picking up your prescriptions is as easy as picking up your mail since maintenance medications are delivered right to your home.
 Get up to a 90-day supply of your long-term medicines.
 Enjoy free standard shipping, copayments may apply.
 Create an account with Express-Scripts online.
 You can also download the mobile app at this link.
 Or call 877-363-1296 and have your prescription bottle handy.
 We recommend having a 30-day supply of medication on hand while your first order is processed.